galaxyproject/training-material/topics/metagenomics/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.md

 ## Antimicrobial Resistance Genes

-Now, to search our samples' contigs for **AMR** genes, we run **ABRicate** and choose the [__NCBI Bacterial Antimicrobial Resistance Gene Database (AMRFinderPlus)__](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6811410/) from the advanced options of the tool.
-The tool identifies if there is an AMR found or not, if found then in which contig, in which location on the contig, what is the name of the exact product, what does it resist against and a lot of other information regarding the found **AMR**.
+Now, to search **AMR** genes among our samples' contigs, we run **ABRicate** and choose the [__NCBI Bacterial Antimicrobial Resistance Gene Database (AMRFinderPlus)__](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6811410/) from the advanced options of the tool.
+The tool checks if there is an AMR found or not, if found then in which contig it is, its location on the contig, what the name of the exact product is, what substance it provides resistance against and a lot of other information regarding the found **AMR**.

 <div class="Long-Version" markdown="1">